-Whilst true that the returns from investing in property are lower today than they have been in the past, investors are still keen on bricks and mortar.
-A big draw is that with property is more tangible than stocks and shares – you can see and touch it.
-But before diving in you need to manage your expectations and know exactly what your overheads are going to be.
+The returns from investing in property are lower today than they have been in the past but investors are still keen on bricks and mortar.
+Property is just more tangible than stocks and shares.
+But, before diving in you need to manage your expectations and know exactly what your overheads are going to be.

 Property Expert Series: Kristen Durose from Red Star Wealth